Economy of the Maldives: Shipping

 Beginning in the 1990s, the Port of Male received over £10 million in loans from the Asian Development Bank designated for infrastructure upgraded.
 The ADB notes that from 1991 to 2011, due to the loans, the ports annual throughput in freight tons equalled 273,000.
 By 2011 that number reached 1 million.
 The ADB also provided training for port authority staff to increase efficiency.
 ADB and the Government of Maldives, in a joint report address ship turn-around, "What used to take about 10 days in 1991 was achieved in 3.8 days by 1997, and about 2.6 days by 2014".

+Water supply and sanitation

+The Maldives has been actively enhancing its water and sanitation infrastructure, with the aim for universal access to safe, piped water and sewerage systems across all inhabited islands.
+While at least 68% of the population has access to piped water and sewerage, significant challenges remained in providing consistent, affordable and safe water, especially during dry seasons.

 Environmental concerns

 There is growing concern towards the coral reef and marine life due to coral mining (used for building and jewellery making), sand dredging, solid waste pollution and oil spills from boats.
 Mining of sand and coral has destroyed the natural coral reef that once protected several important islands, now making them highly susceptible to the erosive effects of the sea.
 The destruction of large coral beds due to heat is also a growing concern.

 In April 1987, high tides swept over the Maldives, inundating much of Malé and nearby islands which prompted Maldivian authorities to take global climatic changes seriously.
 An INQUA research in 2003 found that actual sea levels in the Maldives had dropped in the 1970s and forecasts little change in the next century.
 There is also concern over the questionable shark fishing practices in place in the island.
 Shark fishing is forbidden by law, but these laws are not enforced.
 The population of sharks has sharply decreased in recent years.

 The Asian brown cloud hovering in the atmosphere over the northern Indian Ocean is also another concern.
 Studies show that decreased sunshine and increased acid rain source from this cloud.